 Sound is a form of energy, just like electricity, heat or light.
 When you strike a bell, it makes a loud ringing noise.
 Now instead of just listening to the bell, put your finger on the bell after you have struck it.
 Can you feel it shaking?
 This movement or shaking, i.e. the to and fro motion of the body is termed as Vibration.
-The sound moves through a medium by alternately contracting and expanding parts of the medium it is travelling through.
+The sound moves through a medium by alternately contracting and expanding parts of the medium it is traveling through.
 This compression and expansion create a minute pressure difference that we perceive as sound.
-Lets discuss the characteristics of the sound waves like amplitude, frequency, wavelength and timbre.
+Let’s discuss the characteristics of sound waves like amplitude, frequency, wavelength, and timbre.

 In real life, we hear all sorts of noises, screaming, shouting, laughing and this is not just restricted to humans.
 Animals also make noises and these are distinctly different from the human voice.
 Does a drum make the same sound as a flute?
 So what’s the difference?
 To understand this, we will explore some of the basic properties of the sound waves.

-Two graphs showing the different between sound waves with high and low amplitude
+Two graphs showing the difference between sound waves with high and low amplitude

-The waveform representation converts the pressure variations of a sound waves into a pictorial graph which is easier to understand.
+The waveform representation converts the pressure variations of sound waves into a pictorial graph which is easier to understand.
 A sound wave is made of areas of high pressure alternated by an area of low pressure.
-The high pressure areas are represented as the peaks of the graph.
-The low pressure areas are depicted in the Valleys.
+The high-pressure areas are represented as the peaks of the graph.
+The low-pressure areas are depicted in the Valleys.
 The physical distance between two consecutive peaks or valleys in a sound wave is referred to as the Wavelength of the sound wave.
-It is labelled in the image above.
+It is labeled in the image above.

 Frequency/ Pitch of the Sound Waves